 334. (e) s.
 Conflict of Laws (Seminar).
-Dr. Kahn-Freund.
+Professor Parry and Dr. Kahn-Freund.
 A seminar on special topics.
 Sessional.
-Wednesdays, 6-7.30, in alternate weeks, beginning M.T.
-12th October, L.T.
-18th January, S.T.
-3rd May.
+Wednesdays, 6-7.30, beginning M.T.
+13th October, L.T.
+19th January, S.T.
+4th May.

-Fee :---£4 10s.
+Fee :--\£7.

-The seminar is divided into two groups, one group meeting every alternate and Lent Terms, and meeting in alternate weeks in the Summer Term. week throughout the Session, the other attending Course 302 in the Michaelmas Admission will be strictly by permission of the lecturer.
+The seminar is divided into two groups, each group meeting every alternate week.
+Admission will be strictly by permission of the lecturer.

-335. (e) s.
-English Mercantile Law (Seminar).
-Professor Chorley.
-A seminar on special topics.
+335. s. (e) English Mercantile Law (Seminar).
+Professor Chorley A seminar on special topics.
 Times to be arranged.

-Fee :--£7.
+Fee :--\£7.

-Admission will be strictly by permission of Professor Chorley.
+Open to regular students reading for the LL.M. degree.
+Admission will be strictly by permission of Professor Chorley

-336. (e) S. Problems of International Law.
-Professor Smith.
-Nine lectures.
+336. s. (e) Problems of International Law.
+Dr. Lauterpacht.
+Ten lectures.
 Michaelmas and Summer Terms.
 Alternate Thursdays, 6-7, beginning M.T.
-13th October, S.T.
-4th May.
+14th October, S.T.
+5th May.

-For LL.M. and other graduate students taking international law, and, by permission of Professor Smith, to undergraduate students.
+For LL.M. and other graduate students taking international law, and, by permission of Dr. Lauterpacht, to undergraduate students.